paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 {% render 'photos' with figures.45
   caption: 'Title sequence for <cite>BBC Ten O’Clock News</cite>.
 (BBC/Lambie-Nairn, 2001)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.46
   caption: '<cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 As for the BBC’s regions, they again took the BBC News elements, whilst adjusting their colours — the English regions used oranges, yellows and light blue for example — and adding local elements such as map shapes and place names.
 All this was to increase viewers to the regional programmes, with the use of similar elements suggesting to viewers that they were essentially watching the same programme from the same people.

 {% render 'photos' with figures.47
   caption: 'Title sequence for <cite>BBC Look North</cite>.
 (BBC/Lambie-Nairn, 2001)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.48
   caption: 'The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C.
 Shown here the titles for <cite>Reporting Scotland</cite>, <cite>Wales Today</cite>, <cite>BBC Newsline</cite> and <cite>Newyddion</cite>.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 All bulletins on BBC1 shared the same set, with the nations and regions using similar sets based on the same themes.
 Even the 24-hour news channels borrowed elements, creating a unified brand across every area of the departments presentation.
 Music again followed the ‘same but different’ theme, using upbeat yet punchy scores based on the famous beeps heard on radio to mark the hour.